dCache/dcache-book2/config-hsm.md

 | 43                  | Disk write I/O error    | Pool retries           | Disables pool and reports problem to POOLMNGR |
 | other               | -                       | Pool retries           | Reports problem to POOLMNGR                   |

-The EXECUTABLE and the STOREFILE operation
+The EXECUTABLE and the STORE FILE operation
 ------------------------------------------

-Whenever a disk file needs to be copied to a Tertiary Storage System DCACHE automatically launches an EXECUTABLE on the pool containing the file to be copied.
-Exactly one instance of the EXECUTABLE is started for each file.
-Multiple instances of the EXECUTABLE may run concurrently for different files.
-The maximum number of concurrent instances of the `EXECUTABLEs` per pool as well as the full path of the EXECUTABLE can be configured in the 'setup' file of the pool as described in [section\_title].
+Whenever a disk file needs to be copied to a Tertiary Storage System DCACHE automatically launches an `executable` on the pool containing the file to be copied.
+Exactly one instance of the `executable` is started for each file.
+Multiple instances of the `executable` may run concurrently for different files.
+The maximum number of concurrent instances of the `executable` per pool as well as the full path of the `executable` can be configured in the 'setup' file of the pool as described in [the section called “The pool ’setup’ file”.](https://www.dcache.org/manuals/Book-2.16/config/cf-tss-pools-fhs.shtml#cf-tss-pools-layout-setup)

-The following arguments are given to the EXECUTABLE of a STOREFILE operation on startup. `put` pnfsID filename -si=storage-information more options Details on the meaning of certain arguments are described in [section\_title][1].
+The following arguments are given to the executable of a STORE FILE operation on startup.

+**put** <pnfsID> <filename> -si=<storage-information> <more options>

+Details on the meaning of certain arguments are described in [the section called “Summary of command line options”.](https://www.dcache.org/manuals/Book-2.16/config/cf-tss-support-fhs.shtml#cf-tss-support-clo)

-With the arguments provided the EXECUTABLE is supposed to copy the file into the Tertiary Storage System.
-The EXECUTABLE must not terminate before the transfer of the file was either successful or failed.
+With the arguments provided the `executable` is supposed to copy the file into the Tertiary Storage System.
+The `executable` must not terminate before the transfer of the file was either successful or failed.

-Success must be indicated by a `0` return of the EXECUTABLE.
+Success must be indicated by a `0` return of the `executable`.
 All non-zero values are interpreted as a failure which means, DCACHE assumes that the file has not been copied to tape.

-In case of a `0` return code the EXECUTABLE has to return a valid storage URI to DCACHE in formate:
+In case of a `0` return code the `executable` has to return a valid storage URI to DCACHE in formate:

-    hsmType://hsmInstance/?store=storename&group=groupname&bfid=bfid
+    hsmType://hsmInstance/?store=<storename>&group=<groupname>&bfid=<bfid>

-Details on the meaning of certain parameters are described [above].
+Details on the meaning of certain parameters are described [above](#storage-uri).

 The bfid can either be provided by the TSS as result of the STOREFILE operation or the `pnfsID` may be used.
 The latter assumes that the file has to be stored with exactly that `pnfsID` within the TSS.
 Whatever URI is chosen, it must allow to uniquely identify the file within the Tertiary Storage System.